downfa11/cursus/docs/core/topic/consumer-groups.md

 # Summary

-Consumer groups in go-broker provide load balancing and ordering guarantees through a deterministic partition assignment mechanism.
+Consumer groups in cursus provide load balancing and ordering guarantees through a deterministic partition assignment mechanism.
 The modulo-based distribution ensures even load across consumers while maintaining per-partition message ordering.

 Multiple consumer groups can independently consume the same topic, each with its own partition-to-consumer mapping and isolated message delivery channels.